underlay/tasl.io/content/faq.md

 Use "tasl" whenever you can, and "TASL" when you absolutely need to.

-## should I actually use tasl?

-Adopting new file formats should never be done lightly.

 ## will tasl change? how is it versioned?

 The schema language and binary codec are versioned separately.
 The schema language uses semantic versioning and its current version is `0.1.0`; the binary format is versioned with a single incrementing major version number. and its current version is `1`.